-How Do 110V Dryers Perform Compared To 220V Dryers?
+How Do 120V Dryers Perform Compared To 240V Dryers?

-Before we dive in, it’s important to understand the electrical requirements of the dryer your buying as well as the electrical capabilities where the dryer is being installed.
-The most common voltage found in U.S. households is 120V, but we often have 240V (often called 220V) plugs in our laundry rooms for our clothes dryers.
+It’s important to understand the electrical requirements of the dryer your buying as well as the electrical capabilities where the dryer is being installed.
+The most common voltage found in U.S. households is 120V, but we have 240V (often called 220V) outlets in our laundry rooms for our clothes dryers and washers.
 The current requirements are also critical as most 240V outlets can handle up to 30 Amps, while 120V plugs are usually on a 15A breaker circuit.

 - A higher voltage means that a lower current is required to transmit the same amount of power.

 - Your electric bill is based on kilowatt-hours.
 A kilowatt-hour (KWh) costs the same regardless of voltage, so there is not necessarily a difference in cost between 120 VAC or 240 VAC.

 - A 120-volt / 15-amp rated dryer will take longer to produce the same amount of heat as a 240-volt dryer on a 30-amp circuit.

 To expand on the last point, this isn’t as bad as it sounds since we’re concerned with compact, low-capacity dryers.
 Large 7.0 or 9.0 CuFt capacity dryers would be horribly slow with low voltage and current, but the compact dryers we’re looking at here are in the 1.0 to 4.75 CuFt capacity range.
 That’s much more reasonable.

 To summarize, while compact dryers aren’t necessarily any more or less expensive concerning energy costs, they do require more time to perform the same job as a 220-240V dryer.